55. Skip to content

-A specific administration module has been developed to allow administrators to manage metadata and citations associated with each biological occurrence record.
+A specific administration module has been developed to allow administrators to manage metadata and citations associated with each biological occurrence record, as well as physico-chemical and water temperature data.

 Managing Source References 1